gradio-app/gradio/guides/05_chatbots/02_creating-a-custom-chatbot-with-blocks.md

     return history
 ```

 In addition, it can handle media files, such as images, audio, and video.
 You can use the `MultimodalTextbox` component to easily upload all types of media files to your chatbot.
-To pass in a media file, we must pass in the file a dictionary with a `path` key pointing to a local file and an `alt_text` key..
+To pass in a media file, we must pass in the file a dictionary with a `path` key pointing to a local file and an `alt_text` key.
 The `alt_text` is optional, so you can also just pass in a tuple with a single element `{"path": "filepath"}`, like this:

 ```python
 def add_message(history, message):